-As we initiate academic year 2006-2007, we welcome the master and doctoral students to the Colegio.
-During your studies you will be part of the preparations for the 2011 Century Celebration and will leave your personal legacy to your Alma Mater.
+As we initiate the academic year 2007-2008, we welcome the master and doctoral students to the Colegio.
+During your studies you will be part of the 2011 Century Celebration and of the Central American and Caribbean Games...and you will leave your personal legacy to your Alma Mater.
 Enjoy the learning process at UPRM...one that strengthens the concept of "the university as a priceless way of life".